 The options described later will determine exactly where and how your event will be displayed.
 Obviously, an event meant for a closed county audience is not appropriate for our master calendar, and we’ll tell you how to do that.

 NOTE: It’s a common misconception that 4-H events can’t be put on the Extension calendar.
 While 4-H does tend to use its own calendars, 4-H events can most definitely be added to both the Extension master calendar and more importantly to county level calendars.
 Pay attention to the “Hide from master calendar” option below for guidance on how to enter events for a closed group, like a 4-H BB Team.

-Events you enter on the Extension Calendar can be pulled automatically onto your county website.
+Events you enter on the Extension Calendar can be displayed on your county website.
 They can also, when applicable, show up on the websites of your county neighbors.

 It is up to you whether you want to display only events from your county or if you want to show events from surrounding counties.
 Much of that question depends on how much programming is being created by your county.
 If you create lots of programming, perhaps you would want to only show your users your own events.
 If you have less programming, you might encourage them to take advantage of opportunities in the next county over.

-To display events on your county’s calendar, use the Events List component in AEM.
-Simply add the component to your county website, and then make sure to actually add some events as described in the rest of this post!
+To display events on a county calendar, use the Events List component in AEM.
+Simply add the component to the county website and configure the Events List component with the appropriate options.

 The Filter options will allow you to filter out the things you don’t want to see.
 There are two ways to filter your events.
 The first is by topic.
-You could choose, for instance, to display only 4-H events by selecting 4-H from the list of topics.
+You could choose, for instance, to display only 4-H events by selecting 4-H topic.
 Normally, you’ll either leave the topic blank or select something fairly broad like “Agriculture” or “4-H.”